We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Do Wegovy pens need to be refrigerated?

-If needed, you can store Wegovy pens at 46°F–86°F (8°C–30°C) for up to 28 days.
-However, the pens cannot be refrigerated again after they are stored at room temperature.
+If needed, you can store Wegovy pens at 46°F to 86°F (8°C to 30°C) for up to 28 days.
+However, you cannot refrigerate the pens again after you’ve stored them at room temperature.

 Do not freeze Wegovy pens.
 Keep the pens in the original carton to protect them from light until you’re ready to inject a dose.